jakearator/Workshop-4-acctmis4630/README.md

 This is my workshop 4 for my acctmis 4630, business system app development course.
 In this workshop, we try to do full-stack development.

+FOR PROFESSOR...
+AI WAS USED FOR CORRECTION AND ASSISTANCE FOR MAKING THINGS WORK AND FOR USING GIT/GITHUB

+LLM USED: CHATGPT